* Juncker says no deal yet, further meeting next Monday

 * Greece cannot hit debt/GDP target by 2020 without writedown

 * Paper prepared for finance ministers says 2022 target possible

 * Without any action, Greek debt will be 144 pct in 2020

 * Euro zone examining Greek debt buy-back of up to 40 bln euros

 * Interest rates, terms on loans to Greece may also be cut

-BRUSSELS, Nov 20 (Reuters) - Greece’s international lenders failed for the second week running to agree how to get the country’s debt down to a sustainable level and will have a third go at resolving their most intractable problem in six days’ time.
+BRUSSELS/ATHENS, Nov 21 (Reuters) - Greece’s international lenders failed for the second week running to agree how to get the country’s debt down to a sustainable level and will have a third go in six days’ time.

 After nearly 12 hours of talks through the night during which myriad options were discussed, euro zone finance ministers, the International Monetary Fund and the European Central Bank failed to reach a consensus, without which emergency aid cannot be disbursed to Athens.

 The IMF has so far refused to give Athens an extra two years to meet its debt target, while European governments led by Germany refuse to write off loans, two options which might make the targets easier to reach.

 “We are close to an agreement but technical verifications have to be undertaken, financial calculations have to be made and it’s really for technical reasons that at this hour of the day it was not possible to do it in a proper way and so we are interrupting the meeting and reconvening next Monday,” Eurogroup chairman Jean-Claude Juncker told reporters.